VICE - AdvisorShares Vice ETF

 What is VICE?

 VICE is the ticker symbol for AdvisorShares Vice ETF, an listed exchange-traded fund.
-The fund is an actively managed ETF that seeks to achieve its investment objective by investing, under normal circumstances, at least 80% of its net assets in securities of (i) companies that derive at least 50% of their net revenue from tobacco and alcoholic beverages, (ii) companies that derive at least 50% of their net revenue from the food and beverage industry, and (iii) companies that derive at least 50% of their net revenue from gaming activities.
-It invests primarily in U. Listed on AMEX.
+The AdvisorShares Vice ETF operates as an actively managed exchange-traded fund, aiming to achieve its investment objectives by primarily focusing on specific industries.
+Under typical market circumstances, the fund dedicates at least 80% of its net assets to businesses that derive over half of their net revenue from: (i) the production or sale of tobacco and alcoholic beverages, (ii) the wider food and beverage sector, or (iii) gambling and gaming activities.
+Listed on AMEX.
 VICE is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 What does the VICE options snapshot look like today?